Wrestling: Confident Ravi Dahiya assures bright future after winning bronze at World Championships

 “I don’t think anyone can match me in stamina.
 None of the opponents were easy but I am very confident,” he said.
 “It’s not just about qualification for Olympics alone, I think I can win a medal.”

 Dahiya was not wrong about his chances.
-Not only he became the first male wrestler to qualify for the Tokyo Olympics, he capped off a memorable senior debut with a bronze medal against Reza Atri of Iran.
+Not only did he become the first male wrestler to qualify for the Tokyo Olympics, he capped off a memorable senior debut with a bronze medal against Reza Atri of Iran.

 The 22-year-old had thought of this day since he began wrestling as a 10-year-old.
 Dahiya had impressed everyone by getting past European champion Arsen Harutyunan of Armenia, winning 18-6 and former world champion Yuki Takahashi to reach the last-four.

-He did not win the semi-finals against Zaur Uguev, losing 4-6 but even in that loss, he made everyone take notice of him.
+He did not win the semi-finals against Zaur Uguev, losing 4-6 but even in defeat, he made everyone take notice of him.
 The Russian ran out of breath in the final minute and found it difficult to match Dahiya’s pace.

 “He did not wrestle for the last two minutes.
 His strategy was better,” he said.
 “I think I had him all the time.
 The four-point throw in the second period was my mistake.”